zivankaraman/osum/README.md

 ### Development version

-You can install the latest development version of `osum` from [GitHub](https://github.com/zivankaraman/osum) with:
+You can install the development version of `osum` including latest features from  [GitHub](https://github.com/zivankaraman/osum):

 ``` r
 # install.packages("remotes")